connornguyxn/competitive-programming/C++/NOTES.md

 [This blog entry](https://codeforces.com/blog/entry/96344) from Codeforces explains it very nicely:

 [![https://codeforces.com/predownloaded/f9/1a/f91a4a1cd9da1af1b944492a5f836221ced2d8dd.png](https://codeforces.com/predownloaded/f9/1a/f91a4a1cd9da1af1b944492a5f836221ced2d8dd.png)](https://codeforces.com/predownloaded/f9/1a/f91a4a1cd9da1af1b944492a5f836221ced2d8dd.png)

+You can check out all of them in [gcc's official guide](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).

 > Here is an example of a solution with pragmas (vdc_quatang.cpp):